nwrush/Visualization/README.md

 This project builds on the work done by Chenhao Tan and Dallas Card in [this paper](https://chenhaot.com/pages/idea-relations.html).
 This tool provides a way to visualize text interactively using the relations outlined in the paper.

 # Installation
 Installing has been tested on Windows (7 and higher) (64-bit), Linux (Centos7), and some version of OSX.
-For convenience install scripts are provided for windows and linux.
+For convenience install scripts are provided for Windows and Linux.
 Binaries are also provided for Windows and Linux.

+After running any of the installation methods, if you've never used NLTK you will need to download the NLTK stopword corpus.
+Activate the virtualenv for the application and run `python -m nltk.downloader stopwords`

 ### Requirements
 - Python3 (only tested on 3.5 and higher)